About this dual hormone test

 Results: Results in both chart and graph form.
-“Safe” and “Target” reference ranges apply for both cortisol and melatonin tests.
-Summary and indication included.
+Summary and indication included should irregular results being discovered.

 - Perform simple saliva sample collection and complete the included referral form.